-During your wedding, a bunch of people will be helping you to get dressed.
+During your wedding, a bunch of people will be helping you to get dressed up.
 But in your new house, you will be alone.
-So, learn how to drape a saree really well.
+So, learn how to drape a saree properly.
 Before you start draping your saree, always wear your sandals to determine the overall height.
 Your pleats should be neat and firmly in place.

 Maybe your in-laws would not expect you to be an expert cook, but as a part of the custom, you will be required to make one sweet dish on your first day after marriage.
 Kheer is one of the easiest desserts to make.
-All you need to do is boil milk till it becomes thick then add sugar, vermicelli and dry fruits.
+All you need to do is boil milk till it becomes thick and then add sugar, rice and dry fruits.
 Stir it on a low temperature.

 Well, it is not necessary that your in-laws will want you to stay in the kitchen at all times.
 But, basic cooking skills will come handy to make a good impression.
 So, familiarise yourself with different vegetables, lentils and spices.
 Take a crash course in cooking with a simple dal and a couple of simple vegetables like aloo jeera, bhindi and so on.